rehierl/node-tree-outliner/0-0-0-introduction.md

 In HTML-4, each heading element is defined to introduce (i.e. mark the beginning of) a new section.

-In general:

-The DOM tree is a tree data structure defined in terms of nodes and edges.
-That is, HTML is bound by the rules of discrete mathematics (graph theory)!
+In general: The DOM tree is a tree data structure defined in terms of nodes and edges.
+That is, HTML is bound by the rules of graph theory!

 Think in terms of graphs and tuples.